 New patients may be offered a health check with a member of the healthcare team to ensure that any required tests are up to date and that we have an accurate note of any repeat medication you may be taking.

 Medical treatment is available from the date of registration.
 Please contact reception for further information.

 The Royal College of General Practitioners has produced a useful guide for patients about the services on offer at GP Surgeries and how to access them.
 You can download the guide below.

 A Patient Guide to GP Services

 If you wish to register please ensure you live within the boundary of the practice by checking the Registration tab where you can enter your postcode into the map to check this.
-If you do not live within the practice boundary, please read the Out of Area Registration tab for more information.

 These fact sheets have been written to explain the role of UK health services, the National Health Service (NHS), to newly-arrived individuals seeking asylum.
 They cover issues such as the role of GPs, their function as gatekeepers to the health services, how to register and how to access emergency services.

 Special care has been taken to ensure that information is given in clear language, and the content and style has been tested with user groups.
 Open the leaflets in one of the following languages